RamuneSodaa/3307Projcet/README.md

-# Course coordinator project in C++ with GUI that enables users to schedule course enrollments and administrator to control course information
+# Course coordinator
+## C++ project with GUI that enables users to schedule course enrollments and administrator to control course information
-## TODO List
+### TODO List
 1. Complete EnrollmentStrategies
 2. GUI improvements